syrianarchive/sudanesearchive-investigations/investigations/el-obeid.md

 ---
 layout: investigation.html
-title: "El-Obeid Final Draft"
+title: "Violence against protesters in El-Obeid on July 29, 2019"
-desc: "A report documenting the events on July 29, 2019 in El-Obeid, Sudan"
+desc: "More than 60 injured and at least 6 killed during protests"
-date: 2020-05-15
+date: 2020-05-19
 image: /assets/investigations/Obeid-image35.png
 ---